CanExport SMEs - Applicant’s guide

 Declared annual revenue

 CanExport SMEs reserves the right to validate information provided in your application.
-We may do so by requesting copies of your company’s financial statements or any other supporting document.
+We may do so by requesting a copy of your GST 34 return or FP-500-V for Quebec based applicants.

-To complete your application, please use the amount from the following section of your taxes for your company’s last complete fiscal year:
+To complete your application, the amount from the following section of your taxes for your company's last complete fiscal year should be used:

 - Line 101 of the GST 34 return for most of Canada